INSTRUCTIONS FOR AUTHORS

 The title page should be consisting of:

 Standard metric units must be used to evaluate distance/length and weight.
-Only typical abbreviations could be used; in the earliest position, always spell out unusual abbreviations in text, followed in parentheses by the short-form.
+Only typical abbreviations could be used; in the earliest position, always spell out unusual abbreviations in text, followed in parentheses by the short form.
 Check with the latest editions of the Council of Biology Editors Style Manual or the AMA Manual of Style for current usage.
 All drugs and chemicals used must be specified by generic name(s), giving dosage(s), and method (s) of administration.
 The trade names should be only used in parentheses after the generic (standard) name.

 All persons who have made some contribution to the publication, but convince only one or two of the three authorship criteria (mentioned before), should be mentioned in the Acknowledgment segment.
 All sources of support such as financial and material should also be revealed in the Acknowledgment section.
 The roles of each sponsor in data achievement or other responsibilities must be informed.

 References should be numbered one after the other in the order in which they are used in the text, utilizing Index Medicus abbreviations.
 Only references to books and articles or abstracts published in peer-reviewed journals should be cited.
-Unpublished data, personal communications, or manuscripts, should be cited only in the text without using a reference-number.
+Unpublished data, personal communications, or manuscripts, should be cited only in the text without a reference number.
 For journal articles, list all authors’ names unless there are more than 6, in which case list the names of the first 3 authors, followed by 'et al.' Authors are encouraged to organize/manage their references using Endnote.
 References should adhere to the style shown in the following examples (see AMA Manual of Style):

 For standard journal articles